yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---basic-components.markdown

 {% align center %}
 !GS6:Images^term_verbs.jpg!

-~**A client application uses the read, write, take, update and notify methods to exchange objects and receive notifications from the space**~
+{% sub %}**A client application uses the read, write, take, update and notify methods to exchange objects and receive notifications from the space**{% endsub %}
 {% endalign %}

 {% endcolumn %}